Frequently Asked Questions

 Instruction Mode informs students of how a class is taught.
-For additional information, see Instruction Mode.
+For additional information, see Instruction Mode Information.

 If Schedule Print is checked, the class will appear to students in the schedule of classes.
 The class will not print if the box is unchecked.
 If departments are scheduling courses in university lecture rooms, all classes must be set to “Print” or they will be deleted.
 Other rooms such as Lab spaces may be scheduled as "No Print".

 Course topics provide a focus for the class and can only be selected from available list from the catalog.
-For questions regarding Course Topics contact Undergraduate Studies at 408/924-2447.
+For questions regarding Course Topics contact Undergraduate Education at 408/924-2447.